mikependon/RepoDB.NET/pages/features/targeted.md

 #### Merging Multiple Data

-Use the [MergeAll](/operation/mergeall) operation and pass the target fields to insert.
+Use the [MergeAll](/operation/mergeall) operation and pass the target fields to merge.

 ```csharp
 using (var connection = new SqlConnection(connectionString).EnsureOpen())